CyrusRice/fullstack-proj/README.md

-# fullstack-proj Winter 2021: Online Chess App with Python-Flask
+# fullstack-proj Winter 2021: Online Chess App
-  # By Vinodh Kotipalli and Cyrus Rice
+  By Vinodh Kotipalli and Cyrus Rice
 - Link to deployed app on heroku
     - https://onboardchess.herokuapp.com/
 - List of references and tutorials used